TRIQS/cthyb/doc/index.rst

 The hybridization-expansion solver
 ==================================

+.. sidebar:: CTHyb 1.5

+   This is the homepage CTHyb Version 1.5
+   For the changes in 1.5, Cf :ref:`changelog page <changelog>`

 The :ref:`TRIQS-based <triqslibs:welcome>` hybridization-expansion solver
 allows to solve the generic problem of a quantum impurity embedded in a conduction bath for an arbitrary local interaction vertex.
 The "impurity" can